internetstandards/Internet.nl/README.md

 For now we are happy to list following sponsors:

 - This project is managed and maintained by [Apio systems](https://apio.systems).
-- This project is tested with [BrowserStack](https://www.browserstack.com).
+- This project is tested with BrowserStack .

 ## License